bajetech/AstraX/docs/docs/guide/usingFreighterBrowser.md

 const userSignedTransaction = userSignTransaction(xdr, "TESTNET");
 ```

-freighter-api will return a signed transaction xdr.
-Below is an example of how you might submit this signed transaction to Horizon using `stellar-sdk` (https://github.com/stellar/js-stellar-sdk):
+astrax-api will return a signed transaction xdr.
+Below is an example of how you might submit this signed transaction to Horizon using `xdb-digitalbits-sdk` (https://github.com/xdbfoundation/xdb-digitalbits-sdk):

 ```javascript
 const userSignTransaction = async (xdr: string, network: string) => {